-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 As Liberia continues to combat the COVID-19 pandemic, routine services such as the outreach activities have now been reintroduced and schools are now reopened.
-The Monitoring and Evaluation Unit, in collaboration with the Family Health Unit conducted a "Data Use Training" in 6 counties or regions during Q3.
-The purpose of this training was to expand access to the various data platforms of the Ministry of Health.
-Each of these county RMNCAH Performance scorecards were printed and distributed to participants and discussed.
-A series of refresher training and on-the-spot mentorships are ongoing.
-A quarterly update of the Minister of Health on RMNCAH activities including the presentation of the Scorecard by the Director of Family Health has been instituted.
-Despite the gains made so far in the fight against the COVID-19 pandemic, universal precaution measures are ongoing RMNCAH : Optimise quality of care Address the falling coverage of DPT3 Q2 2021 Deliverable not yet due NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 By respecting COVID-19 preventive measures, Liberia maintained routine case management services such as care for patients, morbidity management and disability prevention and active case identification and search but the case load decreased because patients had fear of COVID-19.
-The country did not manage to organize the 2020 MDA as all community based activities were suspended.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH ^{1:} Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stock-outs of essential RMNCAH commodities Q4 2020 The MOH is prioritising ensuring that routine health services are maintained.
+This includes refresher training and mentorship of health staff RMNCAH1: Optimise quality of care Address the falling coverage of DPT3 Q2 2021 No progress reported NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritising key necessary catch up activities Q4 2021 By respecting COVID-19 preventive measures, Liberia maintained routine case management services such as care for patients, morbidity management and disability prevention, active case identification and search but the case load decreased because patients had fear of COVID 19.
+The country did not manage to organize the 2020 MDA as all community-based activities were suspended.
 The country is working to resume the suspended activities in 2021